MicrosoftDocs/SupportArticles-docs/support/azure/active-directory/cant-perform-workplace-join.md

 ### Verify that the host name bindings are registered for each node in the AD FS farm

-If you try to perform a Workplace Join to your local Active Directory, follow the steps at the following Microsoft TechNet website:
+If you try to do a Workplace Join to your local Active Directory, follow the steps at the following Microsoft TechNet website:

  [Configure a Host Header for a Web Site (IIS 7)](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/cc753195(v=ws.10)?redirectedfrom=MSDN)